AlonLuboshitz/Exrecise1.2-algos/README.md

 3. enter password "your password" after the project has been cloned, enter the following:
 4. cd Exrecise1.2-algos/
-5. $ git checkout even_dereh_2, ENTER
+5. $ git checkout even_dereh_2-exc3, ENTER
 6. make ,ENTER
-7. ./a.out k filepath distanceAlgorithem , ENTER - command which will run the code.
+to run the server -
+7. ./server.out (file path) (port number)
+to run the client -
+8. ./client.out (server ip) (server port number) in client:
-8. enter vector (each number seperated by a space), ENTER the code will wait infinitely to a new input vector, if inserted -will calculate its KNN's label.
+9. insert: (vector) (distance's name) (k value) ENTER the code will wait infinitely to a new input vector, if inserted - will calculate its KNN's label.
-9. after code run : $ make clean
+10. in order to stop running the client insert -1
+11. when finnished enter -  make clean

 **Code discription**

+**server**
+ The server waits infinitly for client to connect with it.
+Can serve 1 client at a time, with a queue of up to 5 clients.
+Expecting a char array of a vector, distance algo's name and k value, all seperated with spaces.

  KNN (K Nearest Neighbors) -
  this code designed for running on a csv file, searching for the K nearest neighbors according to an input vector, and returning the most common label from the KNN.